Gunther-Schulz/coding-prompts/PLAN_WRITING_PROCESS.md

         *   *Logging:* What logging framework and patterns are used?
 Plan **MUST** integrate logging consistently.
         *   *Shared Utilities/Logic:* Are there central utility modules or shared business logic functions (e.g., for mapping, validation, calculations)?
 Plan **MUST** utilize or extend these where applicable instead of duplicating functionality.
         *   *Other relevant patterns defined in `PROJECT_ARCHITECTURE.md`...*
     `2.3.` **Survey Existing Relevant Functionality:** Based on the request and initial analysis (Steps 1.2, 1.3, 2.2), perform a targeted survey for existing codebase functionalities that are directly relevant to the planned changes or could be reused.
 For each key area surveyed: document the functionality/concept searched, key files/modules investigated, and the outcome (e.g., 'to be reused as-is', 'to be modified per plan step X', 'no suitable existing logic found').
 This information is for the 'Existing Relevant Functionality Survey' section of the plan output.
+If the planned new functionality seems common (e.g., date formatting, string manipulation, a core business rule calculation) and the initial targeted survey yields no direct reuse candidates, the AI should consider performing a broader, more conceptual search (`codebase_search` with general terms) before concluding that no relevant existing utilities or patterns can be leveraged.
+Document if such a broader search was undertaken due to this condition.
     `2.4.` **Perform Dependency Validation Checklist (MUST Perform & State Results):** Before finalizing steps involving new dependencies or structural changes:
         *   [ ] **Adding Dependencies:** If planning for module `B` to reference symbol `X` from module `A`:
             *   [ ] Path Validation: Confirm module `A`'s path exists and is valid relative to module `B` (`file_search`, `list_dir`).